Verkle Tree

 Comparison:

-Verification Speed: Verkle slightly slower due to pairings.
+Verification Speed: Verkle is slightly slower due to pairings.

 Tree Width: Verkle trees can have wider branching.

-Verkle trees trade crypto complexity for proof efficiency.
+Verkle trees trade cryptographic complexity for proof efficiency.

 Use in Ethereum